Salem Tavern

-Salem Tavern is a historic museum property at 800 South Main Street in Winston-Salem, Forsyth County, North Carolina.
+Salem Tavern is a historic museum property at 800 South Main Street in the Old Salem Historic District in Winston-Salem, Forsyth County, North Carolina.
 It was a tavern in the 18th-century town of Salem, which is now part of Winston-Salem.
-It is part of Old Salem Museums & Gardens and open as an Old Salem tour building to visitors.
+The tavern is owned by Old Salem Museums & Gardens and open as an Old Salem tour building to visitors.
 Built in 1784 and enlarged in 1815, it was the first entirely brick building in what is now Old Salem, and is one of the oldest surviving brick tavern buildings in the United States.
 It was declared a National Historic Landmark in 1964.

 Description

 The Salem Tavern is located on the west side of South Main Street, between Blum and East Walnut Streets.
 It consists of two separate buildings, one brick and one wood frame.
 Both are 2 1/2 stories in height, and have gabled roofs.
 The brick building is set on a raised foundation, with a single-story shed-roof porch extending across the front, supported by square posts and accessed from the sidewalk by side-facing stairs.
 The front portion of the building houses public rooms on the ground floor, and sleeping quarters for guests above, with the kitchen and landlord's quarters in an ell to the rear.
 The adjacent wood-frame building housed additional sleeping quarters.